Stocks Overvalued? Considerations of How High Is Too High

 When stock and financial asset prices drop, the wealth effect of asset price movements is actually a bigger influence on economic growth rates than actual monetary policy.
 This is usually underestimated.

 In the early stages of assets falling, stocks fall but earnings have typically not yet declined.
-(Credit is generally hit first and then income, though in the Covid-19 pandemic crash it was the opposite.)
+(Credit is generally hit first and then income.)

 When stock prices fall and earnings have yet to decline, people tend to mistakenly believe that the decline is a buying opportunity to find cheap stocks in relation to expected earnings and past earnings.
 They don’t properly account for the drop in earnings that’s about to come.